 Chapter 3745-85 Contingency Plans

-(C) Location of copies.
+(C) Location of copies of contingency plan.

-(2) Public water systems serving a population of more than two hundred fifty shall keep three additional copies of the plan at various accessible, secure locations in the service area.
+(3) Public water systems serving a population of more than two hundred fifty shall also supply a copy of the plan to the county emergency management agency (EMA).

 (D) Contents of contingency plan.